Wynncraft-Overhaul/installer/DOCS.md

 The `loader` section specifies the target mod loader for the modpack.

 - `type`: This field specifies the target mod loader.
-Currently supported values are: `fabric`.
+Currently supported loaders are: `fabric` and `quilt`.
 - `version`: This field specifies the target mod loader version.
 Make sure this is compatible with your target Minecraft version.
 - `minecraft_version`: This field specifies the target Minecraft version.
 Make sure that the loader version supports it.